Colin Blythe: Test match debut

 The good impression that Blythe had made during his first two seasons led to his selection for an English team to tour Australia organised by Archie MacLaren.
-Two of the leading English professional bowlers, Wilfred Rhodes and George Hirst, were refused permission to join the tour by their county, Yorkshire, so MacLaren chose Blythe and several other promising cricketers.
+Two of the leading English professional bowlers, Wilfred Rhodes and George Hirst, were refused permission to join the tour by Yorkshire, so MacLaren chose Blythe and several other promising cricketers.
 Kent allowed Blythe to join the tour but withheld his winter pay.
 Scoble suggests that he enjoyed the tour and "took part fully in the social aspects", including playing his violin with the ship's band during the voyage to Australia.
 In his first game of the tour, he took five for 45 against South Australia, and when he made his Test match debut on 13 December 1901, he took three for 26 in the first innings and four for 30 in the second, The Times reporting that he "bowled splendidly".
 After his performance, in what was to be the only England Test victory of the tour, Blythe was presented with a gold pocket watch engraved with his bowling figures.

 Blythe took four for 64 in the first innings of the second Test, but after this his performances fell away and he took only six wickets in the last three Tests, hampered after splitting a finger on his left hand.
 He generally conceded few runs, but Australian pitches did not favour his bowling style, and the injury to his bowling hand meant he could not turn the ball as much as usual.
 Wisden suggested that Blythe worked hard, albeit in a weak bowling attack, and his 18 Test match wickets were taken at an average of 26.11.
 His health benefitted from the tour, and he returned physically stronger than before.

 No longer required to train before the season at the Tonbridge Nursery, Blythe was successful in the 1902 season, when he was assisted by a wet summer which led to a series of damp, rain-affected pitches.
 He took 127 wickets at 15.47, including his best figures so far, eight for 42 against Somerset, and finished second in the Kent bowling averages.
 Although he was not chosen to play for England against the touring Australians, The Times wrote that his performance during the season was "far in advance of anything he has previously done for the county".